-Notes, Papers & Articles will be provided by the instructor in hardcopies and/or on the web.
-Videos, audio and software will be provided also on the course web site.
+Notes, Papers & Articles will be provided by the instructor in hardcopies and/or online form.
+Additional material will be provided via the course's Eduportal / Moodle.

-The pedagogy of the course will typically comprise a mixture of a formal lecture component, general discussions, problem solving and mini case solving.

-The course consists of lectures where the basic concepts are introduced and explained and exercise classes where the students have the possibility to gain a deeper understanding of the concepts as well as practical knowledge of the methods presented in the lectures.
-Exercises and additional materials for discussion for the exercise classes will be made available in advance and the students are expected to actively participate in class.
+The course will typically comprise a mixture of a formal lecture component, general discussions, in-class case analyses, homework assignments, and a team project.
+Through the in-class case analyses and the assignments / team project, the students have the possibility to gain a deeper understanding of the concepts as well as practical knowledge of the theories and tools presented in the lectures.
+The exercises and any additional material for discussion will be made available in advance.
+Learning will be supported by video presentations and occasional invited lectures by market experts.
+The students are expected to actively participate in class.